abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Identity  functor](identity_functor.svg)

-The reason this functor is defined is the same reason as the identity morphisms are defined - they allow us to talk about value-related stuff without actually involving values.
+Identity functors are defined for the same reason as identity morphisms - they allow us to talk about value-related stuff without actually involving values.

 Pointed functors
 ---

 An interesting "species" of the endofunctors that we can define using the identity functor are the so-called *pointed* functors.
 This is a name for the functors that are *isomorphic to the identity functor*.

-We still haven't said when two functors are isomorphic, but for now it suffices to say that they are isomorphic when below diagram commutes for all objects and functions.
+We still haven't said when two functors are isomorphic, but for now it suffices to say that they are isomorphic when the diagram below commutes for all objects and functions.

 ![Pointed functor](pointed_functor.svg)